The Groupoid-Syntax of Type Theory is a Set: Introduction

 Our theorem that the initial GCwF with certain type formers is set-truncated can be seen as a simple coherence theorem analogous to that of monoidal categories.
 Coherence for monoidal categories says that in the free monoidal category over a set of objects, morphisms form a set.
 Our coherence theorem is for types rather than morphisms (substitutions), and we generate the types from a set-valued family using $\Pi$ and instantiation.
 Coherence for monoidal groupoids was proven in HoTT by Piceghello \cite{piceghello:LIPIcs.TYPES.2019.8}, where he also used groupoid-truncated HITs to define the free monoidal groupoid.

 In HoTT, the ideal solution for coherence problems is to find finite descriptions which imply all the infinitely many coherences.
 For example, usability of integers defined as set-quotients is limited, but there is a way to define their $\infty$-version without truncation \cite{DBLP:conf/lics/AltenkirchS20}.
-Free groups can defined without truncation \cite{DBLP:conf/lics/KrausA18}, however originally groupoid-truncation was needed to prove the free group over a set is a set.
+Free groups can defined without truncation \cite{DBLP:conf/lics/KrausA18}, however originally groupoid-truncation was needed to prove that the free group over a set is a set.
 The general case was resolved by Wärn \cite{wärn2024pathspacespushouts}.
 The Symmetry book \cite{Symmetry} contains several similar examples.

 There are notions of model of type theory weaker than CwFs where e.g.\ substitution is only functorial up to isomorphism \cite{DBLP:conf/csl/Hofmann94,DBLP:journals/tocl/LumsdaineW15,DBLP:conf/types/Bocquet21}.
-Formulating the weaker notion of model in a 2-categorical setting clarifies and simpifies the situation.
-This has been used by Dybjer and Clairambault \cite{DBLP:journals/mscs/ClairambaultD14} to prove the 2-equivalence of locally cartesian closed categories and Martin-L{\"{o}}f type theories, and by Van der Weide to describe comprehension categories in a univalent setting \cite{DBLP:journals/mscs/AhrensNW23}.
+These are further away from implementations of type theory, but they admit the standard model in the setting of HoTT \cite{DBLP:conf/lics/Weide25}, even without going 2-categorical.
+2-categories are used to formulate the equivalence of weaker and stricter notions of model.
+Dybjer and Clairambault \cite{DBLP:journals/mscs/ClairambaultD14} proved the 2-equivalence of locally cartesian closed categories and CwFs with appropriate structure.
+Van der Weide \cite{DBLP:conf/lics/Weide25} formalised this result in a univalent setting, for univalent comprehension categories instead of CwFs, and extended it to new type formers.

 Higher inductive-inductive types (HIITs) have been used before to describe free algebraic structures such as real numbers \cite{HoTTbook}, the partiality monad \cite{DBLP:conf/fossacs/AltenkirchDK17}, or hybrid semantics \cite{DBLP:conf/fscd/Diezel020}, but all of these are set-truncated HIITs, unlike our groupoid-syntax.
 Cubical type theory supports HITs \cite{DBLP:conf/lics/CoquandHM18,DBLP:journals/pacmpl/CavalloH19}, and there is a scheme for describing HIITs \cite{DBLP:journals/lmcs/KaposiK19} which covers our usages.